-Call for Proposals: Strategies of Critique XXXI: Out of Time
+Call for Proposals: Strategies of Critique XXXII, 2018

-Graduate Program in Social and Political Thought, Annual Graduate Student Conference
+Graduate Program in Social and Political Thought, Annual Conference, York University

-The organizing committee welcomes individual and panel proposals critically engaged with temporality in social and political thought.
+The organizing committee welcomes individual and panel proposals critically engaged with Canadian experiences of Blackness, both in and outside the university contexts.
 We also welcome proposals from activists and community members.
 Possible topics include, but are not limited to:

-This year our conference is dedicated to the memory of Ellen Meiksins Wood (1942-2016), one of the founders of our graduate program.
-The organizing committee warmly encourages submissions from those engaged with Dr. Wood’s body of work.
-The organizers will also consider and encourage alternative interpretations of the theme.
-Strategies of Critique: Out of Time will be held April 21-23, 2017 at York University in present-day Toronto, Canada on the territory of the Mississaugas of the New Credit First Nation.
-We acknowledge other Indigenous nations who have longstanding relationships with this territory, such as the Huron-Wendat, the Haudenosaunee, and the Métis nations, and welcome suggestions for unsettling the coloniality of our academic conference practices.
+The organizing committee pays credit to Lewis R. Gordon, Stefano Harney, and Fred Moten for their scholarship, around which these conference theme coheres.
+Strategies of Critique: Great Black North will be held on May 11-12, 2018 at York University in present-day Toronto, Canada on the territory of the Mississaugas of the New Credit First Nation.
+We acknowledge other Indigenous nations who have long-standing relationships with this territory, such as the Huron-Wendat, the Haudenosaunee, and the Métis nations, and welcome suggestions for unsettling the coloniality of our academic conference practices.

 Submit to: firstname.lastname@example.org